 - Failure to carefully monitor the baby’s position or status

 - Failure to diagnose and treat pregnancy conditions such as infections

 These are a few examples of possible negligence.
 Your lawyer can review your medical records and pictures and speak with others who witnessed the birth.
 This information can provide them with the knowledge needed to identify all liable parties.

 Some complications can arise during the birthing process; however, errors are generally preventable.
-If your doctor made a careless mistake that forever altered your baby’s life, seek help from the medical negligence attorneys at Dolman Law Group.
+If your doctor made a careless mistake that forever altered your baby’s life, get help from the medical negligence attorneys at Dolman Law Group.

 Pursuing a Brighter Future for Your Child With Our Help

 Children who face unfair challenges due to negligence deserve the best future possible.
 This means access to affordable programs, treatments, procedures, and education.

 Caring for a special needs child is challenging yet rewarding.
 The new demands of caring for a child with a birth-related brain injury or who develop CP can cause you to stress over daily routines.
 However, to observe your child learning a new skill or developing in ways you never thought possible, the joy is unending.

 Any child who suffers a birth injury due to negligence is worthy of quality care throughout their lifetime.
 When the birth injury results from neglect, those responsible should pay for such care.

 Contact us today for a free case evaluation if you face high medical costs and reduced income due to a birth injury.
 While no amount of compensation can ever correct the damage to your child, it can provide access to the services they require.